LaunchCodeEducation/data-analysis-wiki/SQL-Part-2.md

 ## In the prep work for this class, the students learned:

-1. What string functions are available and how to structure `SELECT` ueries with them.
+1. What string functions are available and how to structure `SELECT` queries with them.
 1. What date and time functions are available and how to structure `SELECT` queries with them.
 1. What aggregate functions are available and how to structure `SELECT` queries with them.